AdamskiLatoschki/Capstone-V-Bookstore/README.md

 # Capstone-V-Bookstore

-Readme will updated soon.
+Readme will be updated soon.
 I have not finished this project yet.